Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Introduction

 This paper focuses on predicting stock returns using multimodal quantitative factors and financial newsflow, as illustrated in Fig.~\ref{fig:synergy_workflow}.
 Accurate return forecasting is essential for subsequent tasks like stock selection and portfolio optimization~\cite{gu2020empirical, chen2024deep}.
 Quantitative factors, grounded in financial theory, capture fundamental aspects of stocks, while financial news provides timely information about company events and actions.
 These two modalities offer complementary perspectives, making their integration promising for prediction tasks~\cite{ramachandram2019deep, zou2022stock, yuan2025survey}.

 While quantitative factors and financial newsflow have each been studied separately in existing works~\cite{chauhan2020uncertainty, duan2022factorvae, guo2024fine, rahimikia2024r}, combining them poses several challenges.
 First, the two modalities differ fundamentally in structure: quantitative factors are structured and numeric, while newsflow is unstructured and textual.
-Second, their predictive relevance, that is, the degree to which each modality relates to stock returns, can vary.
+Second, their predictive relevance, that is, the degree to which a modality provides predictive power for stock returns, can vary.
 News, in particular, is context-dependent and may often be less relevant or provide little incremental information relative to factors that already capture (or price in) various aspects of stocks~\cite{hu2018listening, wang2024modeling, duan2022factorvae, gu2020empirical}.
 Even after filtering out irrelevant news, which remains a non-trivial task in practice, the relative predictive relevance of news versus factors can still fluctuate depending on data characteristics and market conditions.

 \textbf{Contributions.} This paper investigates effective model designs and training methods for utilizing quantitative factors and newsflow in return prediction and stock selection.
 Our contributions are: